sivadax/intsol/configure-okta-client-id.md

     paste these client id and secret in anypoint userid and client id
 5. Create a token in Okta got to API->Token->Create token (visible only once, copy and save somewhere)
-6. Authorisation header in anypoint platform add SSW 004GLhYi4JPG9Bv8MV26HSu3GxrPzfm7mqnkY7VwBJ
+6. Authorisation header in anypoint platform add SSW xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 7. Save ( This will enable identitymanagement with okta)
 8. Anypoint Platform -> Access Management -> Env -> Assign Identitymanager